 sudo nssm remove nfsd(also pops up a window, doesn’t work predictably if you haven’t already stopped the service).

 showmount -ecommand will then show available exports on the current machine.
-This can help find out if a conflicting server is running or exactly what the problem with exports may be.
+This can help find out if a conflicting server is running or identifying a problem with exports.

 Freeing Up System Resources¶

 Every project you run uses system resources, and may compete for those resources.
-A reasonable practice is to stop projects that aren't currently in use, or stop all projects with
+A reasonable practice is to individually stop projects you’re not using.
+You could also stop all projects with

-ddev poweroff and then start the one that you're actually working on.
+ddev poweroff and only start the one you’re working on.

 Docker Desktop for Mac Settings¶

-Docker Desktop for Mac has a number of settings that you'll want to pay attention to.
-Under "Advanced" in the "Resources" section in "Preferences", you can adjust the amount of memory, disk, and CPUs allocated to Docker.
-While the defaults work well for a small project or two, you may want to adjust these upward based on your experience.
-The default memory allocation is 2GB, but many people raise it to 4-5GB or even higher.
+Open Docker Desktop’s Preferences, and visit Resources → Advanced.
+Here you can adjust the CPUs, memory, and disk allocated to Docker.
+The defaults work well for a small project or two, but you may want to adjust these upward based on your experience.
+Most people raise the memory allocation to 6GB or higher.
 The disk allocation almost always needs to be raised to accommodate increased downloaded images.
 Your experience will determine what to do with CPUs.